GetDutchie/brick/packages/brick_supabase/README.md

 ## Unsupported Field Types

-The following are not serialized to REST.
+The following are not serialized to Supabase.
 However, unsupported types can still be accessed in the model as non-final fields.

 - Nested `List<>` e.g. `<List<List<int>>>`
 - Many-to-many associations